gracelang/language/spec.md

-new object: local declarations override declarations from both superobject and traits, except that it is a _object composition error_ for an alias to be overridden by a local declaration.
+new object: local declarations override declarations from both superobject and traits, except that it is an _object composition error_ for an alias to be overridden by a local declaration.

 Fifth, types are evaluated and bound to their declarations.
-Types cannot depend on runtime values; if they depend on the type of a constant (because the constant is treated as a [Singleton type](#singleton- types), then that constant, if overridden in a subclass, can only be overridden by a new object with the same type.
+Types cannot depend on runtime values; if they depend on the type of a constant (because the constant is treated as a [Singleton type](#singleton- types), then that constant, if overridden in a subclass, can be overridden only by a new object with the same type.

 Finally, field initializers and executable statements are executed, starting with the most superior inherited superobject, and finishing with the